ViscoNet: Bridging and Harmonizing Visual and Textual Conditioning for ControlNet: Method

-$c$ is text conditioning, $t$ is diffusion time step, and $z$ is the latent variable (denoted as input in Figure \ref{fig:method}).
+where $c$ is the text conditioning token, $t$ is the diffusion time step, and $z$ is the latent variable (denoted as input in Figure \ref{fig:method}).

-Training them from scratch is often impractical due to the substantial volume of data and computational demands, often leading to the need for fine-tuning pre-trained models.
-Therefore, ControlNet \cite{controlnet} adds a learnable branch parallel with a now frozen pre-trained LDM, as shown on the block on the right in Figure \ref{fig:method}.
-ControlNet generates spatial features and adds them to the LDM as a control signal across multiple spatial resolutions.
+Instead of training from scratch, ControlNet~\cite{controlnet} adds a learnable branch parallel with a now frozen pre-trained LDM, as shown on the block on the right in Figure \ref{fig:method}.
+The branch consists of an identical LDM UNet encoder copy, sharing the same latent noise input and text embedding.
+It learns to control pose conditions by adding skeleton image features into the latent noise input at the branch input.
+ControlNet generates spatial control signals and adds them to the SD decoder across multiple spatial resolutions.